rebeccaem/rebeccaem.github.io/publications.markdown

 ---

 ### Journal Articles
 1. S. Levental, S. Edie, R. Morrison, C. Simpson.
 Origin of division of labor is decoupled from polymorphism in colonial animals.
-(In review)
+(Submitted)
 1. P. W. Marcy, R. Morrison. ''Stochastic Inverse Problems'' and Changes-of-Variables.
     (In review)